Rbatistab/doppelkopf-app/docs/GAME_DESIGN.md

 ### Inspiration

 Doppelkopf is a complicated German card game that has many rules.
 As a non-german speaker, it is hard to find a user friend tutorial online, and the ones you find give more questions than answers (for englis-spoken online versions of the game at least).
+As a user is hard to have fun while trying to go through a tutorial and not understanding what is going on, not being able to remember the rules.

 Sheepheads intents to teach the user on a fun and entertaining manner how to play the game and then offers a platform to play it.

 ### Game Elements: